Skip to main content

 What is AUD?

 Alcohol use disorder (AUD) is a medical condition that makes it hard to stop or control alcohol use, even when it is affecting a person’s health, relationships, or job.
-Sometimes people call AUD alcohol abuse, alcohol dependence, alcohol addiction, or alcoholism.
+Sometimes people call AUD, alcohol dependence, alcohol addiction, or alcoholism.

 AUD can be mild, moderate, or severe.
 AUD causes lasting changes in the brain that makes it very difficult for individuals to decrease or quit drinking.
 AUD may cause people who have quit drinking to “relapse”-that is, start drinking again.
+Drinking alcohol is sometimes a way people cope with stress, anxiety, or other mental health issues.
 The good news is that no matter how impossible the problem may seem, treatment with behavioral therapies, mutual-support groups, and/or medications can help people with AUD achieve and maintain recovery.

 Decreasing or stopping drinking can be one of the best things you can do for your health and wellbeing.